cNille/worktime_toggler/README.md

 Another future feature would be to track which Wifi the computer is connected to.
 And to always have work-mode ON if it is a Wifi at the Office.

+A third feature: Enable a way to temporarily de-activate a block for a domain.
+But log how often this happens for which webpages so that weekly summeries can be shown.

 ## Installation
 Run the `./init.sh` script to setup the initial setup and get instructions.